 Tomorrow is Time to Talk Day, an initiative organised by Time to Change, a social movement who aims to change the way we all think and act about mental health problems.
 Some of you may have seen a few of my recent social media posts and blogs where I have mentioned that I have been having a very low period of depression and anxiety.
 I also explained in my new year blog post that I wanted to be more open and honest on my blog so Time to Talk Day seemed like the most appropriate time to share and talk and may be help someone else.

-I have never gone public with this.
+I have never shared openly details of my phobia before.
 In fact I didn't even really know it had a name until I was nearly 30.
 But I suffered most of my childhood, through my teens and well into adulthood, well until quite recently really.
 I have emetophobia which is the fear of vomiting - it can include a fear of vomiting oneself in private or public, a fear of seeing vomit, a fear of watching or hearing the action of vomiting and a fear of feeling nauseous.

 In addition I do have episodes of anxiety, mild depression and insomnia.
 I also had post-natal depression and I have had anxiety and low mood associated with hormone imbalances during peri-menopause.
 The phobia is less of an issue in my day to day life now but depression and insomnia continue to plague me from time to time and I am still working on the best ways to deal with it when it does reappear.